-The set of vehicle keys may include a mechanical key >>> Fig. 64.
+The vehicle key set may include a mechanical key >>> Fig. 64.

 Duplicate keys

 To obtain a spare key and other vehicle keys, the vehicle chassis number is required.

 Each new key must contain a microchip and be coded with the data from the vehicle electronic immobiliser.
 A vehicle key will not work if it does not contain a microchip or the microchip has not been encoded.
 This is also true for keys cut for the vehicle.